Civil Engineering, Bachelor of Science

 CIVE 342 STRUCTURAL DESIGN FUNDAMENTALS 1

-CIVE 361 HIGHWAY ENGINEERING 3
+CIVE 361 PRINCIPLES OF TRANSPORTATION ENGINEERING 3

 STAT 3800 APPLIED ENGINEERING PROBABILITY AND STATISTICS 3